Pylons/pyramid_cookbook/pycharm/index.rst

 * Finally run the run configuration "MyProject setup develop".
 Your project will be installed.

-Running The Tests For Your Application
+Running the tests for your application
 --------------------------------------

 We will create yet another run configuration.
 [If you know of an easier method